What is Search Engine Optimization?

-In 2017, at least 75% of clicks went to sites that appeared on page one of Google’s search results.
+Just a couple of years ago, at least 75% of clicks went to sites that appeared on page one of Google’s search results.
 Roughly 33% went to the top ranking site for the search query.
-41% of clicks go to the top 3 ranked Google Ads.
+And 41% of clicks go to the top 3 ranked Google Ads.

 Did You Know?
-Meta descriptions don’t help your SEO.
-Instead, they can increase your site’s click through rate.
-This is still good and an important practice!
+Meta descriptions aren’t a big SEO factor.
+Instead, they can increase your site’s click-through rate.
+This is still good and an essential practice!
 However, if someone is telling you they’ll update your meta descriptions to boost your SEO, be wary.
-There are far more important site ranking factors.
+There are far more critical site ranking factors.

 Three Steps of Search Engine Optimization

 In truth, there are a million steps to increase your organic search results.
 However, we think it’s easiest to think of an SEO strategy in three parts.

 With. a variety of auditing platforms at hand, we’re able to look at what makes your website tick and diagnose (and fix) rank-threatening issues.

 Using trusted tools, we assess search volume and keyword difficulties for the words you want to rank to identify high-value opportunities.

 Watch your number of ranking terms increase, your positions rise, and your site performance metrics improve as we continuously improve your SEO.

 Build a site with a healthy foundation that’s technically correct.

 If you’re developing a new site, you have a rare, excellent opportunity to prevent problems that might inhibit your site from ranking well.
 Start with critically thinking about your sitemap and site navigation.
 What pages and topics are important to your users?
 How will pages link to each other?
 The way you organize and categorize your site is one of many significant signals to Google about the topic of your site.
 A site that has a nonsensical flow or no precise topic and purpose is not likely to rank well.